Below is a detailed video overview. You can skip to specific sections by hovering on the timeline or clicking on the play bar's chapter list.

 Sync Settings

-Full Campaign Monitor Sync A full sync we will first remove the data we have loaded from Campaign Monitor into Salesforce.
+A full sync we will first remove the data we have loaded from Campaign Monitor into Salesforce.
 Your data is safe in Campaign Monitor and this only affects our custom objects, it does not impact your standard objects i.e. Contacts or Leads.
 It will then re-import using the latest Campaign Monitor data.Once started a number of jobs will be kicked off to align your data.
 This can take some time to complete but you are free to navigate away from the page and use Salesforce normally.
 Once the full sync has been completed your data will be aligned to Campaign Monitor.

-Change Salesforce Sync User This process will move the Salesforce sync user to the logged in user.
+This process will move the Salesforce sync user to the logged in user.
 It is useful if a person is no longer active in Salesforce and you need to move our sync processes.

-Reconnect to Campaign Monitor If the Campaign Monitor user is no longer active, you will first need to set up a new full-access user in Campaign Monitor.
+If the Campaign Monitor user is no longer active, you will first need to set up a new full-access user in Campaign Monitor.
 Once you have that you can use those details to reconnect Salesforce.
 Make sure that the new Campaign Monitor user has both full access and is added to the same Campaign Monitor account as was originally connected.

 When you reconnect using this method, only the authentication details will be removed from Salesforce.
 If you have multiple Campaign Monitor clients, then be sure to select them all when reconnecting (otherwise, the associated Salesforce configuration details such as import wizards, mappings, etc, will be removed from Salesforce for the client that was not selected).

-Disconnect from Campaign Monitor This process will disconect the connected Campaign Monitor account.
+This process will disconect the connected Campaign Monitor account.

 Campaign Monitor Clients

 Like any app that creates records, Campaign Monitor for Salesforce uses some of your record storage capacity.
 Each Salesforce record takes approximately 2KB, so if you have 10,000 active subscribers, syncing the subscribers alone will take up approximately 20MB of space.
+For most customers storage will not be a concern but below are some key points to help should you need to reduce the records our application creates.

-By default, the last 180 days are stored.
-Using this section, you can tune how much data is stored in Salesforce, increasing or decreasing storage usage.
-A quick way to free up space is to limit the days to keep field.
-It is worth noting your data is safe in Campaign Monitor we just take a copy.
-You can also reduce or stop email tracking history by setting the days to keep to zero.
+You can also reduce or stop email tracking history all together by setting the days to keep to zero.
 We have a Lightning component that can be added to the contact or lead page layouts that will surface email tracking history data instead.
 Click here to learn more.

 General Options